-- You are a member of a military family living in Missouri, or your family is from Missouri and your military family is stationed overseas.
+- You are a member of the military or a military family living in Missouri, or your family is from Missouri and your military family is stationed out of the state

 Finally, you can become independent and meet qualifying standards for residency on your own.
 Most of the information on this site deals with this way of establishing residency in Missouri.